 The complexity of the issue lies in sharing this information with third parties.
 Because it is personal data, it is legally protected by the European Union and the government.
 Specifically, it is included in the General Data Protection Regulation (GDPR).

-It is essential to comply with the law in order to avoid future problems and ensure the correct treatment of users' personal data.
-Despite this, many websites do not comply with current regulations, both because they are not updated and because they have not paid sufficient attention to this issue.
-For that reason, at BCM Marketing we want to help to correctly process the data as responsible and in charge of the treatment and explain the latest news in this regard to comply with what the control authorities dictate.
+It is essential to comply with the law in order to avoid problems in the future and ensure the correct treatment of users' personal data.
+Despite this, many websites do not comply with the current regulations, both because they are not updated and because they have not paid sufficient attention to this issue.
+For that reason, at BCM Marketing we want to help to those responsible and in charge of the treatment of the data to process it correctly and explain the latest news in this regard to comply with what the control authorities dictate.

 Latest changes in data protection policies